Amara La Negra

 Diana Danelys De Los Santos (born October 4, 1990), known professionally as Amara La Negra, is an American singer, actress, dancer, author, and television host.
-De los Santos is an Afro-Latina of Dominican descent, and is most known for her role on the VH1 reality TV show Love & Hip Hop: Miami.
+De Los Santos is of Dominican descent, and is most known for her role on the VH1 reality TV show Love & Hip Hop: Miami.
 La Negra was dubbed by Billboard as the show's "breakout star", landing a multi-album record deal with BMG hours after the show's premiere.

 Early life

 De Los Santos grew up in Miami, Florida as the only child of a single mother, Ana Maria Oleaga, who immigrated to the United States from the Dominican Republic.
-She is Afro-Latina.

 Career

-De los Santos started her musical career at the age of 4 on the Spanish language television program Sabado Gigante as a regular cast member.
-According to an interview with DJ Vlad, De los Santos was the only black girl on the cast that the show has ever had in over 50 years.
-After her 6-year run on Sabado Gigante, De los Santos became a backup dancer for major Latin artists such as Celia Cruz and Tito Puente.
+De Los Santos started her musical career at the age of 4 on the Spanish language television program Sabado Gigante as a regular cast member.
+According to an interview with DJ Vlad, De Los Santos was the only black girl on the cast that the show has ever had in over 50 years.
+After her 6-year run on Sabado Gigante, De Los Santos became a backup dancer for major Latin artists such as Celia Cruz and Tito Puente.

-During her teenage years, De los Santos joined an all girl group named Amara.
+During her teenage years, De Los Santos joined an all girl group named Amara.
 The group struggled to stay together and eventually split up.
-However, De los Santos wanted to keep the name Amara and added the "La Negra", meaning "black girl" in Spanish, after the question was repeatedly asked "Who's the black girl of the group?"
+However, De Los Santos wanted to keep the name Amara and added the "La Negra", meaning "black girl" in Spanish, after the question was repeatedly asked, "Who's the black girl of the group?"

 In 2013, she released the single "Ayy" which became a hit in the Latin market.
 However, she has experienced difficulties being accepted in the industry of her home country due to her dark skin and afro, and was even parodied in blackface on the Dominican variety show Aquí Se Habla Español by former beauty queen Geisha Montes de Oca.

-By 2015 De los Santos was broke and spent three months homeless, she noted that she was washing her "ass in a freaking 24-hour McDonalds and Walgreens because I was embarrassed.
+By 2015, De Los Santos was broke and spent three months homeless, she noted that she was washing her "ass in a freaking 24-hour McDonalds and Walgreens because I was embarrassed.
 I was already famous.
 I didn't want people to judge me or look at me in a different light because I had no money at that moment."